Last Updated on September 28, 2024 by Jason

 IWC

 IWC, which stands for International Watch Company, is a renowned Swiss luxury watch manufacturer based in Schaffhausen, Switzerland.
 The company has a history dating back to 1868 when it was founded by an American watchmaker named Florentine Ariosto Jones.
 Today, IWC is renowned as a luxury watchmaker, with its Pilot and Portugieser collections being particularly noteworthy.
-IWC supplied a Dirty Dozen watch with a 35mm steel case containing the Caliber 83, protecting it behind a snap-on case back, the only one of this type used for a Dirty Dozen watch.
+IWC supplied a Dirty Dozen watch with a 35mm steel case containing the Calibre 83, protecting it behind a snap-on case back, the only one of this type used for a Dirty Dozen watch.
 The watch is one of the most collectable of the dozen, as it had a limited production run of around 5,000 pieces.

 Omega

 Omega was founded by Louis Brandt in 1848.
 The company created some of the earliest minute repeaters and tourbillons for the wrist and was the first to use the revolutionary co-axial escapement in its calibres.
 By far its best-known, watch model is the Speedmaster Professional, aka the “Moonwatch”.
 In 1969, it became the first watch worn on the moon and has been a mainstay of NASA space missions ever since.
 Omega has been a timing partner of the Olympics since 1932 and regularly releases collectable special editions in concert with the Games.
 Since 1995, Omega has been the official watch of James Bond, with both Pierce Brosnan and Daniel Craig sporting the naval-inspired Seamaster modes on the big screen.
-Omega’s Dirty Dozen model had a 35mm steel case and contained the manually wound Omega Caliber 30T2.
+Omega’s Dirty Dozen model had a 35mm steel case and contained the manually wound Omega Calibre 30T2.
 Around 25,000 Omega Dirty Dozen watches were produced for the War Department.

 Record

 The Record Watch Co. was founded in the Swiss Jura Mountains in 1903 and was known as the maker of the popular, triangular “Sector” pocket watch.
 In the early 20th Century, Record focussed on wristwatches and included high-end chronographs in the 1930s.
-The Dirty Dozen watch produced by Record measured 36.5mm in chrome-plated steel and held the Caliber 022K behind its screw-on case back.
+The Dirty Dozen watch produced by Record measured 36.5mm in chrome-plated steel and held the Calibre 022K behind its screw-on case back.

 Timor

 Timor started making watches in 1923 in La Chaux-de-Fonds and was noted for making one of the first watches for partially sighted people in 1931.
 The watch featured a hinged crystal over the dial and Braille numerals.
 Timor was popular in Britain and made one of the first wristwatches for the British Army, even before the W.W.W. specifications that gave rise to the Dirty Dozen.
-Timor’s Dirty Dozen watch had a chrome-plated 36.5mm steel case which contained the mechanical caliber 6060 and its black dial hosted luminous pencil-shaped hands.
+Timor’s Dirty Dozen watch had a chrome-plated 36.5mm steel case which contained the mechanical calibre 6060 and its black dial hosted luminous pencil-shaped hands.
 It is believed that Timor supplied the British armed forces with 13,000 Dirty Dozen watches.

 Vertex

 The company was founded in 1916 by Claude Octavius Lyons in London, England.
 Initially, Vertex specialised in manufacturing high-quality pocket watches, which were respected for their precision and craftsmanship.
-It was a British company, that assembled watches with Swiss-made movements.
+It was a British company, that assembled watches with Swiss made movements.
 However, by the 1920s, the company owned a factory in La Chaux-de-Fonds, Switzerland.
 The Vertex Dirty Dozen watch had a chrome-plated, 35mm case with an in-house calibre 59 movement.
 Vertex shut down in 1972.
 15,000 of these Dirty Dozen watches were supplied by Vertex to the British forces.

 Collecting